OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Our Apps and all of our data, including your Data, are hosted on servers in the United States.
 If you are using or accessing the Consumer Services or Enterprise Services from outside of the United States, your Data will be transferred to, processed and stored in the United States.
 As a result, United States federal and state governments, courts, or law enforcement or regulatory agencies may be able to obtain your Data through laws applicable in the United States.
 United States laws may not offer the same privacy protections as the law of your jurisdiction.

+Foursquare complies with the EU-U.S. Privacy-Shield Framework and EU-Swiss Privacy-Shield Framework (“Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of PII transferred from the European Union (the “EU”) and Switzerland to the United States.
+Foursquare has certified to the Department of Commerce that it adheres to the Privacy Shield Principles (the “Principles”).
+All PII Foursquare receives from the EU in reliance on the Privacy Shield are subject to the Principles.
+All Foursquare entities, including Foursquare Labs, Inc., Foursquare Labs UK Limited and Foursquare Labs Asia Pte.
+Ltd, adhere to the Principles, where applicable.
+If there is any conflict between the terms in this Privacy Policy and the Principles, the Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

+You have the right to access your PII.
+In compliance with the Principles, Foursquare commits to resolve complaints about our collection or use of your PII.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us at privacy@foursquare.com.
+Foursquare has further committed to refer unresolved Privacy Shield complaints JAMS, an alternative dispute resolution provider located in the United States.
+If you do not receive a timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit JAMS for more information or to file a complaint.
+The services of JAMS are provided at no cost to you.

+You have the ability, under certain conditions, to invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
+For more information, please visit: https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

+The Federal Trade Commission has jurisdiction over Foursquare’s compliance with Privacy Shield.
+This is in addition to our requirement to disclose PII to public authorities upon the receipt of a lawful request, including requests made in relation to national security or law enforcement requirements, as discussed above in this Privacy Policy.

+If we transfer your PII to a third party acting as our agent, we remain responsible for how that PII is processed.
+This means that we will remain liable under the Principles if any third party acting as our agent processes your PII in a manner inconsistent with the Principles, unless we were not responsible for the event giving rise to the damage.

 Changes to this Privacy Policy?

 Foursquare may amend this Privacy Policy from time to time.
 We encourage you to regularly check this page to review any changes we might make in accordance with this Privacy Policy.
 If we make material changes in the way we use your Data, we will notify you by posting an announcement on our Sites or Apps, or by sending you an email (if we have your email).
 If permitted by law, users are bound by any changes to this Privacy Policy when they use the Consumer Services and Enterprise Services after such changes have been first posted.

 Contact Us

-If you have any questions or concerns regarding this Privacy Policy, please send a detailed message to: privacy@foursquare.com or Foursquare Labs, Inc., 50 W 23rd St, New York, NY 10010.
+If you have any questions or concerns regarding this Privacy Policy, please send a detailed message to: privacy@foursquare.com or Foursquare Labs, Inc., 50.
+West 23rd Street, 8th Floor, New York, NY 10010.
 We will make every effort to resolve your concerns.